-Last Tuesday we covered how to make a homemade graham cracker crust.
-And today, I’m giving you a reason to try out that graham cracker crust with this easy homemade key lime pie recipe!
+A few weeks ago we covered how to make a homemade graham cracker crust.
+And today, I’m giving you a reason to try out that graham cracker crust with my easy homemade key lime pie recipe!

 If you’ve ever felt intimidated when it comes to making pies, this key lime pie is a great starting point.
 Not only is the homemade crust easy to make, but the filling is just three ingredients (yes, THREE!) and it only takes a few minutes to mix together.